Power-hungry women and, most often, men, can make your relationship a living hell.

 Sadly, relationships with power-hungry personalities are very difficult to fix.

-The power-hungry sees a battle of will everywhere, including in discussing how their power addiction makes your relationship a living hell.
+The power-hungry see a battle of will everywhere, including in discussing how their power addiction makes your relationship a living hell.

 If you’ve done everything you can and you still feel humiliated with recurring thoughts of violence, then it’s time to say goodbye to them.

 I don’t say this often, but power addicts are really terrible people to have around.
-Let alone having a relationship with.
+Let alone having a relationship with them.